Advice Complexity of Adaptive Priority Algorithms: Introduction

-Priority algorithms were introduced by Borodin, Nielsen, and Rackoff~\cite{BorodinNR2003} in an attempt to formalize ``greedy-like'' or ``myopic'' algorithms.
-This model has been studied in the context of many combinatorial optimization topics, including the classic graph problems~\cite{AngelopoulosB2004,DavisI2009,BorodinBLM2010,BesserP17}, makespan minimization~\cite{Regev02}, satisfiability~\cite{Poloczek11}, auctions~\cite{BorodinL16}, and general results, present in many of the above contributions as well as in~\cite{LeshM06}.
-Many classical greedy algorithms have a simple structure consisting of two components: (1) a sorting/ordering/priority component, and (2) an online/irrevocable decisions component.
-The second component was described in the previous paragraph, while the first component determines the order in which the items are processed by that second component.
+Priority algorithms were introduced by Borodin, Nielsen, and Rackoff~\cite{BorodinNR2003} in an attempt to formalize ``greedy-like'' or ``myopic'' algorithms, trying to encompass the algorithm designers' notion of greedy-like that goes beyond the matroid-based framework (earlier works such as \cite{Graham1966,KargerSW99} have discussed the basic idea of using priority functions for scheduling problems as an informal but fairly well understood concept).
+One of the purposes of this formalization is to prove results giving lower bounds on how well any priority algorithm can approximate, without requiring any assumptions such as $\textrm{P}\not=\textrm{NP}$.
+The priority model has been studied in the context of many combinatorial optimization topics, including classical graph problems~\cite{AngelopoulosB2004,DavisI2009,BorodinBLM2010,BesserP17}, scheduling~\cite{BorodinNR2003,Regev02,LiptonT94,Papakonstantinou06}, satisfiability~\cite{Poloczek11,PoloczekSWZ17}, auctions~\cite{BorodinL16}, and general results, present in many of the above contributions as well as in~\cite{LeshM06}.
+Many classical greedy algorithms have a simple structure consisting of two components: a sorting, ordering, or priority component and an online, irrevocable decisions component.
+The second component is where an irrevocable decision is made, while the first component determines the order in which the items are processed by that second component.
 Priority algorithms have this structure and they come in two flavors: fixed and adaptive.
 We illustrate these models with two well known examples.